All About Japanese JLPT 2026 Exam

 How much does it cost?

-The JLPT test’s cost varies depending on the country and your target level.
+The cost of the JLPT test varies by country and target level.

 The cost is minimal compared to other language tests, such as CELI, DELF, TestDaF, HSK, and DELE.